Hernia and Abdominal Wall Repair

 Appointment New Patient Appointment or 214-645-8300

-The UT Southwestern Robotic Hernia Repair Program offers the most advanced care for all abdominal hernias.
+The UT Southwestern Hernia Repair Program offers the most advanced care for all abdominal hernias.
 A team approach brings specialists from other disciplines, together with our surgeons, to provide the most comprehensive care available.

 An abdominal hernia occurs when all or part of an internal organ bulges through a weakened part of the abdominal wall that normally contains it within the body.
 UT Southwestern surgeons use both traditional and newer, advanced techniques to accommodate all types of hernias and patients.